xtrime-ru/TelegramApiServer/README.md

 * `http://127.0.0.1:9503/api/users/xtrime/setEventHandler`
 * `http://127.0.0.1:9503/api/bot/setEventHandler`

+### Websocket
-### EventHandler updates via websocket.
+#### EventHandler updates (webhooks).

-Connect to `ws://127.0.0.1:9503/events`.
-You will get all events in json.
+Connect to `ws://127.0.0.1:9503/events` to get all events in json.
+This is efficient alternative for webhooks.
 Each event is json object in [json-rpc 2.0 format](https://www.jsonrpc.org/specification#response_object).
 Example:

-When using CombinedAPI (multiple accounts) name of session can be added to path of websocket endpoint:
+When using multiple sessions, name of session can be added to path of websocket endpoint:
 This endpoint will send events only from `users/xtrime` session: `ws://127.0.0.1:9503/events/users/xtrime`

 PHP websocket client example: [websocket-events.php](https://github.com/xtrime-ru/TelegramApiServer/blob/master/examples/websocket-events.php)

+`php examples/websocket-events.php --url=ws://127.0.0.1:9503/events`

+#### Logs.

+Connect to `ws://127.0.0.1:9503/log[/%level%]` to get logs in real time.

+`%level%` is optional parameter to filter logs.
+If filter is specified, then only messages with equal or greater level will be send.
+This endpoint will send only alert and emergency logs: `ws://127.0.0.1:9503/log/alert`

+Available levels: debug, info, notice, warning, error, critical, alert, emergency.

+PHP websocket client example: [websocket-events.php](https://github.com/xtrime-ru/TelegramApiServer/blob/master/examples/websocket-events.php)

+`php examples/websocket-events.php --url=ws://127.0.0.1:9503/log`

 ## Contacts